rajeshv23/twydev.github.io/_posts/2019-07-21-designing-data-intensive-applications.md

 toc: true
 toc_label: "Chapters"
 categories:
-  - Book Review
+  - Database
 tags:
+  - distributed computing
-  - data systems
+  - data storage
-  - software design
+  - foundational
 ---

+Status: `draft`

+Explores the tradeoffs of data storage and processing technologies available today, and the hard problems facing distributed computing.
+Key topics include data structures of databases (B-Trees and LSM-Trees), Replication, Partitioning, Transactions, Consistency, Consensus, MapReduce, Stream Processing, and Event Driven.

+___

+# Designing Data-Intensive Applications

 **Designing Data-Intensive Applications** *The Big Ideas Behind Reliable, Scalable, and Maintainable Systems* - Martin Kleppmann, 2017
 {: .notice--primary}

 I like the opening quote from Alan Kay.
 While we dive into a mad rush to implement new technologies, we forgot about the fundamental principles that make good software and applications.

-___

-# Preface
 This book aims to help everyone understand which kind of data storage and processing technology is appropriate for which purpose.
 The focus is on software architecture.
 Very important in our current industry filled with buzzwords and hype.

-# Foundations of Data Systems
+## Foundations of Data Systems

-## Chapter 1: Reliable, Scalable, and Maintainable Applications
+### Chapter 1: Reliable, Scalable, and Maintainable Applications
 This book focus on three primary concerns:

-### 1. Reliability
+#### 1. Reliability
 The system should continue to work correctly (performing the correct function at desired level of performance) even in the face of adversity (hardware or software faults, and even human error).
 The trend for modern software is to be resilient to hardware faults at the application level, such as ability to quickly scale up and down, or migrate instances without data loss.

-### 2. Scalability
+#### 2. Scalability
 The system should have options to keep performance good even when load increases.
 The key metrics here are load and performance, which are measured using different parameters depending on the software.
 Could be requests traffic vs response time, or data volume vs throughput, and etc.

-### 3. Maintainability
+#### 3. Maintainability
 Making life better for engineering and operations team.
 General rules are to use good abstractions, reduce complexity of software (does not mean weak features), make it easy to extend and modify for new use cases.
 While the software is operating, everyone should have easy and good visibility of system health to address issues before failures.

 > Good operations can often work around the limitations of bad software, but good software cannot run reliably with bad operations

-## Chapter 2: Data Models and Query Languages
+### Chapter 2: Data Models and Query Languages

-### Relational Model
+#### Relational Model

 Classic RDB.
 Data are stored in rows of records.
 Sequence of record usually do not matter (due to external structure like indexes).
 Tables can have relations to other tables.